Disclosure: This post may contain affiliate links. Please check out our disclosure policy for more details.

 It’s important to note that IPL systems are hazardous to in the room while the treatment is happening, so if someone else is operating the device, you should both be wearing goggles.
 Common eye injuries caused by IPL and laser when misused, or when accidentally exposing eyes to the light, are iris atrophy, severe photophobia, and transillumination defects.

-Antiseptic or sanitizing wipes
+2. Antiseptic or sanitizing wipes

 To get the best results during your treatment, wipe the treatment area to make sure that it is free from any moisturizers, lotions, or thick deodorant build up that can impede the penetration of light.
 Wiping the area will also help prevent irritation or infection after the IPL or laser treatment.

-Good quality shaver
+3. Good quality shaver

 Prior to starting the treatment, you must avoid plucking or waxing at least four weeks.
 This also includes the use of depilatory creams or epilators.
 The only hair removal method you can utilize is shaving.
 Plucking, waxing, or using epilators, can pull out the hair bulb, which is the primary target of laser or IPL when inhibiting hair growth.

 Men’s razors are made for the contours of a face and sensitive skin, therefore they are (usually) very gentle.
-Make sure you shave the night before your treatment session, and shave in the same direction the hair grows to avoid ingrown hairs.
+Make sure you shave the night before your treatment session and shave in the same direction the hair grows to avoid ingrown hairs.

-Extra Replacement cartridges
+4. Extra Replacement cartridges

 Not all IPL devices come with free replaceable cartridges.
 You may have read in the product manual of your device that it has a “bulb life” or number of flashes before requiring a replacement.

 Make sure you have one ready in preparation for that event, that way you don’t run out mid-treatment.
 Always remember to check the compatibility of the replacement cartridge for your IPL device, since there are usually multiple versions of the same device, all of which can sometimes require a specific bulb.

-For Silk’n Flash&Go, Braun Silk-Expert IPL, and Tria Laser 4X, these are examples of light-based device that doesn’t require cartridge replacement and built for long term use.
+For Silk’n Flash&Go, Braun Silk-Expert IPL, and Tria Laser 4X, these are examples of light-based devices that don’t require cartridge replacement and built for long-term use.
 However, when you finally exhausted all flashes, you need to buy a whole new device.

-Topical Anesthetic or Numbing Gel
+5. Topical Anesthetic or Numbing Gel

 Use of topical anesthetic, also known as lidocaine gel, during the IPL or laser treatment is completely optional.
 However, for those with very sensitive skin, or just a low pain tolerance, this may come in handy.
 You can buy in gel form or cream form.